 Call it truth in advertising -- Nationwide Mutual Insurance Company has offices throughout the US.
 The company is a leading US property/casualty insurer that also provides life insurance and retirement products through its Nationwide Financial Services subsidiary.
 Its property/casualty products range from general personal and commercial coverage -- including auto, home, and business owners policies -- to such specialty lines as professional liability, workers' compensation, agricultural, loss-control, pet insurance, and other coverage.
-The company sells its products and provides services through Allied Group, Harleysville Group, Nationwide Agribusiness Insurance, GatesMcDonald, Scottsdale Insurance, and other subsidiaries.
+Until 2016, the company sold its products and provides services through Allied Group, Harleysville, Nationwide Agribusiness, GatesMcDonald, Scottsdale Insurance, and other subsidiaries.

-Nationwide earns about 80% of annual revenues from premiums and policy charges, most of which come from its property/casualty insurance subsidiaries.
-As the US insurance industry has been mature for a long time, Nationwide has sought growth by moving into assorted niches, including specialty auto coverage and financial services.
-The company created its workplace benefits Nationwide Better Health program and has grown it through acquisitions to provide health, productivity, and disease management services to employers.
+Nationwide earns more than 70% of its annual revenue from property/casualty insurance premiums, followed by life insurance policy charges (about 10%) and life insurance premiums (about 5%).
+(Investment income rounds out the group's revenues.)
+As the US insurance industry has been mature for a long time, Nationwide has sought growth by moving into assorted niches, including specialty auto coverage, specialty health coverage, pet insurance, and financial services.
+The company's workplace benefits Nationwide Better Health program has grown through acquisitions to provide health, productivity, and disease management services to employers.

-Operating as Nationwide Bank, Nationwide Financial Services provides deposit products and ATM access for its property/casualty and financial services customers.
-The company also established its Nationwide Advantage Mortgage business, which provides both mortgages and home equity loans.
+Operating as Nationwide Bank, Nationwide Financial Services provides deposit products and ATM access for the company's property/casualty and financial services customers.
+The company's Nationwide Advantage Mortgage business provides both mortgages and home equity loans.
 Consumers can access its services online, over the phone, and through Nationwide agents.

 Sales and Marketing

-Nationwide Mutual Insurance Company distributes its property/casualty products through a network of some 3,200 exclusive agents across the US.
-It also relies upon more than 5,200 independent agents, as well as general agents and brokers for its specialty products.
+Nationwide distributes its property/casualty products through a network of some 3,200 exclusive agents across the US.
+It also relies on more than 5,200 independent agents, as well as general agents and brokers for its specialty products.
 Nationwide Financial Services distributes its group retirement programs through its own sales team, while it sells its individual investment products through affiliated and unaffiliated investment advisors.

-To leverage the strength of its brand, the group is working towards aligning its various operations under the Nationwide name.
+To leverage the strength of its brand, the group realigned its various operations under the Nationwide name in 2016.